 What do kWh's look like when it comes to actually paying your bill?

-An April 2020 survey by Finder found that the average quarterly energy bill in Australia is around $393.
+According Finder's Consumer Sentiment Tracker, the average quarterly electricity bill in Australia is around $364.
 Of the three state's where we had the most respondents, here are each of their average bills:

 Your actual bill will of course be determined by your usage.
-Using "standardised" level of usage (3,900 kWh per year), here's what some of the big providers look like on your quarterly bill.
+Using "standardised" level of usage (3,900 kWh per year), here's what some of the plans in NSW look like on your quarterly bill.

 Disclaimer: The following price estimates are a general guide only.
 Prices are based on a residential customer in New South Wales who consumes 3,900 kWh a year on a single rate tariff in the Ausgrid network.
 Prices last checked on April 2020 and are subject to change.
 Always check the providers site before applying